 Robert Stein, ibid., 1973

-The woods are still, with many beech trees, the last to show green, and hazel coppice.
+The woods are still, with many beech trees (the last to show green) and hazel coppice.
 I don’t hear many birds in this wood, just once a group of squabbling jackdaws, otherwise only my struggling breath as I climb.
 Does this vulnerability explain our hubris, our need to build monumental structures, to pursue our ecocidal policies?
 Does the naked fear that starts to rise, the prickling sweaty horror, ensure that forests are over-managed and signposted at best, cut down and built over at worst?
-I see signs for Druids Grove and balk at what I imagine to be an unrewarding visit to another picnic site, mostly because I am still anxious to find my way.
-Later I discover that this is a grove of yews, some of the oldest trees in the country, and I feel ashamed (and I vow to return).
+I see signs for Druids Grove and baulk at what I imagine to be an unrewarding visit to another picnic site, mostly because I am still anxious to find my way.
+Later I discover that this is a grove of ancient yews, some of the oldest trees in the country, and I feel ashamed (and vow to return).

 The magical garden

 The trees and paths seem indistinguishable, the silence deafening because the only voice I can hear is the self-critical voice, which becomes more strident by the minute: why are you afraid?
 This is Surrey not the Gobi desert, get a grip on yourself.
 I stop to breathe, realising that I am close to panic.
 And it as that point, when I have allowed my breath, that I become aware of the most fantastic garden of moss all around me.